buildit/digitalrig-metal-aws/README.md

 * Run `make create-build REPO=<repo_name> CONTAINER_PORT=<port> CONTAINER_MEMORY=<MiB> LISTENER_RULE_PRIORITY=<priority>`, same options for status: `make status-build` and outputs `make outputs-build`
   * REPO is the repo that hangs off buildit organization (e.g "bookit-api")
   * CONTAINER_PORT is the port that the application exposes (e.g. 8080)
-  * CONTAINER_MEMORY is the amount of memory (in MiB) to reserve for this application (e.g. 512).
   * LISTENER_RULE_PRIORITY is the priority of the the rule that gets created in the ALB.
 While these won't ever conflict, ALB requires a unique number across all apps that share the ALB.
 See [Application specifics](#application-specifics)
+  * (optional) CONTAINER_MEMORY is the amount of memory (in MiB) to reserve for this application.
+Defaults to 512.
-  * HEALTH_CHECK_PATH is the path that is checked by the target group to determine health of the container
+  * (optional) HEALTH_CHECK_PATH is the path that is checked by the target group to determine health of the container.
+Defaults to `'/'`
   * (optional) REPO_BRANCH is the branch name for the repo - MUST NOT CONTAIN SLASHES!
   * (optional) SUBDOMAIN is placed in front of the DOMAIN configured in the .make file when generating ALB listener rules.
 Defaults to REPO.